 Dividends: Rental income earned from Fundrise properties is typically passed through to the shareholders in the form of dividends.
 Fundrise dividends are taxed as ordinary income to the shareholders.

 Interest: When Fundrise participates in real estate debt investments any interest earned by the fund will be reported to shareholders in the form of interest.
 Interest earned on Fundrise is taxed as ordinary income to shareholders.
 Some interest payments can be received as dividend income from Fundrise REITs.

-Fundrise eREIT - Set up as real estate investment trusts (REIT).
+Fundrise eREIT - Set up as real estate investment trust (REIT).
 REITs are required to pay out at least 90% of their net profit to shareholders in the form of dividends.
-Dividends will be taxed as ordinary income to shareholders.
+Dividends are taxed as ordinary income to shareholders.
 You can begin investing in Fundrise eREITs using the Fundrise Starter Portfolio.

-Fundrise eFund - Set up as Real estate Partnerships.
-Investors are considered passive partners in the fund and will receive form K-1 at tax time.
+Fundrise eFund - Set up as real estate partnerships.
+Investors are considered passive partners in the fund and receive form K-1 at tax time.

-A form K-1 is a tax document that reports tax implications from the ownership of a partnership investment.
-This document will outline whether there was ordinary income generated, capital gains or losses, as well as dividends or distributions to shareholders.
+Form K-1 is a tax document that reports tax implications created by the ownership of a partnership investment.
+This document outlines whether there was ordinary income generated, capital gains or losses, or dividends paid to shareholders.

 When you report your K-1 on your United States income tax return the information will directly go to the appropriate schedules and forms.